Tjorriemorrie/abbr/README.md

 ----------

 - Small project, not bothering with dev branch, or PRs
-- Apparentely there is a difference between creating apps with manage.py and django-admin.py...
+- Apparently there is a difference between creating apps with manage.py and django-admin.py... (learned something new)
-- The serializers seems good enough.
+- The serializers seems good enough. (not sure why extracting the model is not available? @todo investigate)
+- Set locale to en-au